aidanwalk/PyWFS_simulation/README.md

 # Pyramid Wavefront Sensor Simulation for the VWFWFS

 This is a waveoptics simulation utilizing Fraunhofer Diffraction Theory.
-It is intended to simulte a Pyramid Wavefront Sensor for the VWFWFS project.
+It is intended to simulate a Pyramid Wavefront Sensor for the VWFWFS project.

 ## Wavefront Sensor